Anniversary Exhibition: "100 Objects on the History of KIT"

 An Exhibition in the Making

-Preparations for a historical exhibition have already begun at the KIT Archives.
+Preparations for a historical exhibition in the year 2025 have already begun at the KIT Archives.
 On the basis of objects, we aim to tell stories about KIT, its predecessor institutions, and the people who participated in its 200-year history.
 It is also of utmost importance for us to involve the members, alumni, and friends of KIT.
 Together, we hope to create a dialogue about how a history of KIT can be told and which objects can represent this history.

 The question then arises: which objects tell the stories of KIT?
 Complex machines and apparatuses from experimental research or simplified models of academic teaching?
 Which objects embody innovations and their industrial application?
 Which objects actually tell the history of KIT: everyday office objects or building artefacts, works of art, or monuments?

-Since, certainly, there are various perspectives through which the selection of objects can be based, the exhibition project relies on a Call for Objects to give the opportunity for participation and to develop diverse views on the history of KIT.
+Since, certainly, there are various perspectives on which the selection of objects can be based, the exhibition project relies on a Call for Objects to give the opportunity for participation and to develop diverse views on the history of KIT.

 1000 Ideas, But Only One Exhibition – The Basics of Object Selection